miemiy/Devices-docs/surface/surface-dock2-overview.md

 ---
 # Surface Dock 2 overview

-Surface Dock 2, the next-generation Surface dock, lets users connect external monitors and multiple peripherals for a fully modernized desktop experience from a Surface device.
+Surface Dock 2 lets users connect external monitors and multiple peripherals for a fully modernized desktop experience from a Surface device.
 Built to maximize efficiency at the office, in a flexible workspace, or at home, Surface Dock 2 features seven ports, including two front-facing USB-C ports, with 15 watts of fast charging power for phones and accessories.

 ## Full device management support